wuzz528/wuzz528.github.io/_posts/2017-08-04-Hadoop-Cluster-Configuration.markdown

   > Make sure the path of hadoop.tmp.dir exists, and ***don't put it under /tmp***

 * Configure `hdfs-site.xml`
-  Based on how many slaves you are, make sure the `dfs.replication` value less equal than the number of slaves.
+  Based on how many slaves you are, make sure the `dfs.replication` value less than the number of slaves.
   ```xml
   <configuration>
     <property>